-Explain additional changes or proposed changes not previously mentioned (i.e. dates, contacts, procedures, annexation of land, etc.).
+Explain additional changes or proposed changes not previously mentioned (i dates, contacts, procedures, annexation of land, etc.). .e.
 None.
-G. Additional BMPs for TMDLs and I-Plans Provide a description and schedule for implementation of additional BMPs that may be necessary, based on monitoring results, to ensure compliance with applicable TMDLs and implementation plans.
+G. Additional BMPs for TMDLs and I-Plans Provide a description and schedule for implementation of additional BMPs that may necessary, based on monitoring results, to ensure compliance with applicable TMD and implementation plans.
 No additional BMPs are necessary for Collin County at this time.
-No TMDLs or I-Plans have been approved for waterbodies in Collin County's regulated MS4 area.
+No TMDLs or I-Plans have been approved for waterbodies in Collin County's regulated MS4 area ۱.
 H. Additional Information Is the permittee relying on another entity to satisfy any permit obligations?
 X Yes No If "Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed).
 Name and Explanation: Texas AgriLife Extension Agency through the Collin County Master Gardeners maintain the Earth-Kind Demonstration Gardens at Myers Park and Event Center.
 The County provides the land for the demonstration gardens.
-The cooperative agreement between the County and AgriLife was approved by the Collin County Commissioners on February 2, 2009.
+The cooperative agreement between the County and AgriLife was approved by th Collin County Commissioners on February 2, 2009.
 2.a.
 Is the permittee part of a group sharing a SWMP with other entities?
 Yes X No 2.b.
 If "yes," is this a system-wide annual report including information for all permittees?
-Yes No If "Yes," list all associated authorization numbers, permittee names, and SWM responsibilities of each member (add additional spaces or pages if needed):
+I Yes No If "Yes," list all associated authorization numbers, permittee names, and SW responsibilities of each member (add additional spaces or pages if needed): /MP the MS4 (Large and Small Site Notices submitted operators): by construction site 55 2a.
+Does the permittee utilize the optional seventh MCM related to construction?
+Yes X No 2b.
+If "yes," then provide the following information for this permit year: The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal construction projects

-Authorization Number: \\\\\\Permittee:\\\\\
+Authorization Number: \\\\\Permittee: \\\\\